microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 strings.
 However, UTF-8 has become the dominant encoding on the web since WinRT was originally designed.
 This work is tracked by https://github.com/Microsoft/xlang/issues/53

-## Enums
+## Enumerations

-An enum type is a set of named values.
+An enumeration (or enum) type is a set of named values.
 Each named value in an enum corresponds to a constant integer value.

-Each enum type has an underlying integral type.
+Each enumeration type has an underlying integral type.
 The only legal underlying integral types for enums in xlang are Int32 and UInt32.

-> TODO: consider expanding the types usable for enums.
-64bit bit flags, unsigned enums that aren't flags (addresses) were both mentioned.

-An enum type with an underlying integral type of UInt32 is considered a Flags enum.
+An enumeration type with an underlying integral type of UInt32 is considered a Flags enum.
 Flags enums are intended to be treated as a bit field.
 Language projections can and should provide logical operators such as and, or and not for Flags enum values.

+> TODO: consider expanding the types usable for enums, as well allowing other unsigned types to be flag enums.
+64bit bit flags as well as unsigned enums that aren't flags (addresses) have been asked about.

-Enums are additively versionable.
-Subsequent versions of a given enum may add new named values (and associated constant integer values).
+Enumerations are additively versionable.
+Subsequent versions of an enumeration may add new named values (and associated constant integer values).
 Pre-existing values may not be removed or changed.

-> Note, we need an XDN that focuses on how versioning works in xlang.
+> TODO: we need XDN that explicitly focuses on how versioning works in xlang.

 ## Structs

 Structs are a record type with one or more fields.
 Structs are always passed and returned by value.
-Struct fields may only be enums, structs and fundamental types (including strings).
+Struct fields may only be enums, other structs and fundamental types (including strings).

 Structs must have at least one field.
 All of a struct's fields are public.